I am continuing my work on the Eight Traits of the Insightful Investor.

 - Credentials matter.
 The flow of information is a fire hose.
 The investor really does need to distinguish between those who know something and the pretenders.

-My first installment got a nice reception.
+got a nice reception.
 I showed that there was a missing time frame and a missing series.
 Some thoughtful commenters wondered how they might know that.

 There are some key questions that the insightful investor should always ask.